Dropzone

 In this section we'll co over the fundamentals of configuring Dropzones.

-You should already be familiar on how to pass a configuration object to Dropzone in the declarative and the imperative way.
+You should already be familiar on how to pass a configuration object to Dropzone in the and the way.
 If not, please visit the respective sections.

 This is what a typical configuration of Dropzone would look like: